How Do You Build A Skills Matrix?

 The Individual Skills Matrix

-In this scenario, the Individual Skills Matrix allows you to compare a single employee’s current skill set and proficiencies to the ideal state of skills and proficiencies as previously defined for their role.
+The Individual Skills Matrix allows you to compare a single employee’s current skill set and proficiencies to the ideal state of skills and proficiencies as previously defined for their role.

 This type of skills matrix can help you identify gaps in an individual’s skill set.
 Or it can help you identify an individual’s strengths.
 You can use these insights to: